Top Ten Twitter Tips For Sports Clubs

 - Tuesday – Tweet pictures of training, next weeks fixtures, league tables

-- Thursday – tweet pictures of training, any news stories from the club ie birthdays
+- Thursday – tweet pictures of training, any news stories from the club, i.e. birthdays

-- Friday – Pre match report on your website, fixtures and any results from mid week games
+- Friday – Pre-match report on your website, fixtures and any results from midweek games

 To save time, as well as ensure that you are staying consistent, it’s a good idea to schedule tweets.
-By planning for Tweets to go out at peak times, you can ensure you are improving visibility of your club.
-You can use some of these resources to organise and schedule tweet, most have a free option
+By planning for Tweets to go out at peak times, you can ensure you are improving the visibility of your club.
+You can use some of these resources to organise and schedule tweet, and most have a free option

 As you read these tips, pick just a few that suit you best.
 Try those, then add on, or substitute as you go.
 Soon, as your clubs Twitter feed becomes a stream of relevant information for your fans, you’ll begin to get the most from Twitter for your club.

 Have you any other tips or anything that we have missed?
 Get in touch with us through our own Twitter